Maintaining shadow branches for GitHub PRs

 The problem

-Inline comments suffer too: they may become "outdated" or misplaced after force pushes.
+• Inline comments may become "outdated" or misplaced after force pushes.

-Additionally, if your commit message references an issue or another PR, each force push creates a new link on the referenced page, cluttering it with duplicate mentions.
-(You can work around this by adding backticks around the link text, but it is not ideal.)
+• If your commit message references an issue or another PR, each force push creates a new link on the referenced page, cluttering it with duplicate mentions.
+(Adding backticks around the link text works around this, but it's not ideal.)

-Due to these difficulties, some recommendations suggest less flexible workflows that only append new commits and discourage rebases.
+These difficulties lead to recommendations favoring less flexible workflows that only append commits (including merge commits) and discourage rebases.
 However, this means working with an outdated base, and switching between the main branch and PR branches causes numerous rebuilds-especially painful for large repositories like llvm-project.

 In a large repository, avoiding rebases isn't realistic—other commits frequently modify nearby lines, and rebasing is often the only way to discover that your patch needs adjustments due to interactions with other landed changes.